+The white European's colonisation of Australia provides a very revealing chapter in Britain's empire building history.
 Uncharacteristically for a British punishment, penal transportation involved mass exile, coerced labour, invasion, dispossession and genocide.
 This combination of convict stain and colonisation was so inglorious that for decades the history was not written.
 Instead, Australia was characterised as born by the Gold Rush and a working man’s paradise ensued, as if by magic.
 More recently, the 'History Wars' exposed a huge unease within Australia about how to think of its penal past.
-A focus on negative aspects was denigrated as the ‘black armband’ view of the nation’s history, inviting the retort of ‘white blindfold’ for those accentuating the positive.
+A focus on negative aspects was denigrated as the "black armband" view of the nation’s history, inviting the retort of "white blindfold" for those accentuating the positive.
 Grey did not come into it.
 The reality is that this history is full of contradictions.
-What follows is a brief and contestable account of Australian in the era of Transportation.
+What follows is a brief and contestable account of Australia in the era of Transportation.

 There were two major convict colonies: New South Wales (1788-1840) and Van Diemen’s Land (later Tasmania, 1803-1853).
 Eventually, Swan River (Western Australia) would become a third penal colony when the failing settlement requested an injection of convict labourers (1850-1868).
 The country of origin, colonial distribution and gender breakdown of convicts are given in the adjacent figure.